 Disconnected employees are more likely to quit as they struggle with anxiety, loneliness, burnout, and stress.
 Poor mental health is estimated to cost $1 trillion per year.

-Digital communication platforms and connectivity tools like donut app help employees stay connected even in distributed workspaces.
+Digital communication platforms and connectivity tools like a donut app help employees stay connected even in distributed workspaces.
 But organizations need to move beyond donut-style conversations to facilitate meaningful connections that drive collaboration, creativity, innovation, and problem-solving.
-Better workplace connectivity leads to higher productivity and better business outcomes.
+Better team member connections leads to higher productivity and better business outcomes.

 1. Build trust and psychological safety

-Trust is the foundation upon which strong relationships within a team are built.
+Trust is the foundation of strong interpersonal relationships and a connected workplace.
 It makes employees feel secure in sharing ideas, expressing doubts, and providing honest feedback without fear of repercussions.

 Psychological safety allows team members to express disagreements and learn from mistakes without judgment.
 Teams with high degrees of psychological safety perform better with minimal interpersonal conflict.
 It lays the foundation for a supportive organizational culture for open communication, creativity, and innovation to flourish.

-The following approaches help establish and improve workplace connectivity:
+The following approaches help establish and improve team connectivity:

-• Embracing vulnerability: Leaders and team members can openly share their failures, doubts, and challenges.
+- Embracing vulnerability: Leaders and team members can openly share their failures, doubts, and challenges.
 Humanizing work-related discussions is a powerful trust-building strategy.
-Establishing vulnerability as a relatable trait builds empathy and strengthens connections between team members.
+Establishing vulnerability as a relatable trait builds empathy and strengthens workplace connections between team members.

 2. Foster collaboration and teamwork

 Diverse minds put together come up with more creative solutions and ideas.
-They bring various perspectives, skills, and experiences to accelerate problem-solving.
+They bring various perspectives, skills, and experiences to accelerate problem-solving and build a connected workplace.
 Collaborative environments help break down silos and promote teamwork.
 Relations with coworkers are critical in ensuring job satisfaction for 77% of employees.

-Team building practices that can foster collaboration in the workplace are:
+Team building practices that can foster collaboration and team connectivity in the workplace are:

-• Cross-functional projects: Encouraging employees from different departments to work together on projects can break down silos and foster a sense of unity.
+- Cross-functional projects: Connecting employees from different departments and encouraging them to work together on projects can break down silos and foster a sense of unity.
 The approach enriches the project with diverse viewpoints.
 It enhances interdepartmental understanding and cooperation.

-• Collaborative tools and platforms: Implementing digital tools like Slack, Microsoft Teams, or Trello is critical to creating a connected workplace.
+- Collaborative tools and platforms: Implementing digital tools like Slack, Microsoft Teams, or Trello is critical to creating a connected workplace.
 Tools enable team members to interact, share files, and manage projects efficiently, regardless of their physical location.
-These platforms support asynchronous work while keeping everyone aligned and informed.
+These platforms support asynchronous, connected work while keeping everyone aligned and informed.

 3. Promote employee engagement and wellbeing